idiap/mhan/README.md

                      language (e.g. english.pkl, etc).
   --ltype LTYPE      Type of the categories: specific (kw) or general (rou).
 ```
-For example, to download and pre-process the data for the general German categories used in [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>] the command should be the one that follows.
+For example, to download and preprocess the data for the general German categories used in [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>] the command should be the one that follows.
 The corresponding command should be run for all the combinations of languages, namely English, German, Spanish, Portuguese, Ukrainian, Russian, Arabic and Persian, and type of target categories, namely general and specific.
 ```
 $ python fetch_data.py --lang german --urlpath data_urls/dw_general --outpath data/dw_general --ltype rou
 [*] Loading german word vectors...